title

 At some point I sat on the trike in the basement and pedaled backwards very slowly!

-Paul for my fixed gear bike that I mounted on a (non-smart) fluid trainer, pedaling with no or minimal resistance.
-My friends know how much I hate riding indoors. so this was a challenge.
+Despite doing all the PT exercises multiple times a day, my bend was still pretty limited.
+I got up to 110, and then seemed to plateau.
+We ordered a set of 155mm cranks from Paul for my fixed gear bike that I mounted on a (non-smart) fluid trainer, pedaling with no or minimal resistance.
+My friends know how much I hate riding indoors. so this was a real challenge.
 I watched The Pitt, which is the best drama I've seen in years.
 It kept my attention in a way that I could spin along without dying of boredom.

 This bike was awesome for climbing.
 The motor kicked out at 25km per hour, so I had a little trouble keeping up on the flats, but no problem on the big climbs!

 We had spent most off the winter fat biking and snowshoeing and had no warm rides.
 The week in Spain was quite mild, but it then turned brutally hot on race day.
 I did an easy spin myself and then headed over to the finish.
 The only shade was at the top of a stadium, so I hobbled up to the shade with a cup of ice and iced my knee while I waited.
-He came in strong, but felt he could do better with a less crazy lead-up, so we are planning to go back next year!
+John came in strong, but felt he could do better with a less crazy lead-up, so we are planning to go back next year!

 After a week, I bid farewell to my lovely e-bike and we flew to Ireland for another week.
 My sister-in-law loaned me a non e-bike to ride for the week.
 The crank shorteners were great, since I could mount them on any bike I rode.
 I'd been aware of such devices because they are used on tandems for child stokers.
 They allow for 4 different lengths of shortening in 20mm increments.